Who can apply?

 Applying to the ZEF Doctoral Studies Program involves two steps:

-Step 1: Online registration: First of all you have to register online (click here).
-During the online registration you will be asked to enter your personal data and information.
-After you have completed your online registration you will receive a confirmation per e-mail, containing your personal registration number and all further necessary information for your application.
-Please use this number in any communication with us.
+First of all, you have to register online.
+During the online registration, you will be asked to enter your personal data and information.
+After you have completed your online registration, you will receive a confirmation per e-mail containing your personal registration number and all further necessary information for your application.
+Please use this number in any correspondences with us.

 Please note that your online registration helps to accelerate the admission procedure.
 It is NOT a substitute for the required documents to be sent by e mail to the program's office.

 Special prerequisites and requirements for DAAD scholarship applicants from Cameroon and China:

 Applications from Cameroon and China must be submitted via the German Embassy, where the academic certificates have to be verified.
 Find the links to the German Embassies here:

 When is the annual application deadline?